lykmapipo/bipsms/README.md

 Firstly, you'll need a valid [Infobip account](https://accounts.infobip.com/signup).
 When you sign up for the account, you will get a username and password.

 ### Send single SMS to single destination
-To send single SMS to single destination, instantiate `bipsms` with your account details then invoke `sendSingle(sms,callback(error,response))` where
+To send single SMS to single destination, instantiate `bipsms` with your account details then invoke `sendSingleSMS(sms,callback(error,response))` where
 - `sms` - is an [sms to send](http://dev.infobip.com/docs/send-single-sms)
 - `error` - is any error encountered when sending SMS(s)
 - `response` - is a response of [sent SMS(s)](http://dev.infobip.com/docs/send-single-sms#section-smsresponse)